All You Need To Know Before Driving Iceland's Ring Road

 Knowing the traffic rules here in Iceland just might help you to keep safe on the ring road and even from getting some expensive fines.
-So reading up on them is something we definitely recommend doing before your travels.
-Here in this blog, you will find answers to at least some of your questions but if you have any further questions that we do not go over here, please do not hesitate to contact us.
+So reading up on them is something we recommend doing before your travels.
+Here in this blog, you will find answers to at least some of your questions, but if you have any further questions that we do not go over here, please do not hesitate to contact us.

 How long does it take to drive the Icelandic Ring Road?

 So, how long is the Iceland ring road?
 The ring road is 1,333 km, so you could drive it in 12-13 hours without any stops.
 However, we would never recommend doing that.
 To make the most out of your Ring Road adventure.
 We would recommend taking a week or even more for the trip.
 That way, you do not have to rush or cut anything out of your itinerary.

 Which way should I drive the ring road in Iceland?